The Forerunner

 The First Disciples Called

 16 And as he was walking beside the Sea of Galilee, he saw Simon and Andrew (Simon’s brother) casting a net into the sea, for they were fishermen.
 17 And Jesus said to them, “Follow me, and I will make you fishers of men.”
 18 So at once they left their nets and followed him.
-19 Going on a little farther, he saw James, the son of Zebedee, and John, his brother, who were also in their boat mending their nets.
+19 Going on a little farther, he saw James, the son of Zebedee, and John, his brother, who were also in their boat, preparing their nets.
 20 And immediately he called them.
 So leaving their father Zebedee in the boat with the hired servants, they followed him.

 Deliverance at Capernaum